 North Korea warns of ‘overwhelming’ response

 North Korea has vowed to respond with “overwhelming” force should the US military attempt to intercept missiles fired during test launches.
-The warning came hours after Washington and Seoul carried out their latest round of air drills, which involved at least one nuclear-capable bomber.
+The warning came hours after Washington and Seoul carried out their latest round of air drills in the region, which involved at least one nuclear-capable bomber.

 In a statement on Tuesday, Kim Yo-jong – the sister of North Korean leader Kim Jong-un and a senior figure in the ruling Workers’ Party – responded to a recent press report citing a high ranking US military official, who said the Pentagon would immediately intercept any long-range missile fired into the Pacific by the DPRK.